jocosocial/twitarr/rest_documentation.md

     "subject": "subject_string",
     "sticky": boolean,
     "next_page": null|Integer, # Only included if paging was requested
-    "prev_page": null|Integer, # ONly included if paging was requested
+    "prev_page": null|Integer, # Only included if paging was requested
-    "posts": [ ForumPost{}, ... ],
+    "page_count": Integer, # Only included if paging was requested "posts": [ ForumPost{}, ... ],
     "latest_read": epoch, # Timestamp of when the user last viewed the thread, only included if user is logged in }